 Employment in the Agri-Food Sector

-Agri-food exports account for almost 10% of total Irish merchandise exports.
+Agri-food exports account for over 11% of total Irish merchandise exports.
 However, when the low import content of agriculture and food exports and the low repatriation of profits earned in the agri-food sector are taken into account, it is estimated that the agri-food sector accounted in 2008 for around 40% of net foreign earnings from merchandise exports.

 Irish food and drink exports grew dramatically in 2017, increasing by 11.6% and were valued at a record €12.7 billion.
 Since the period 2007-2009 the value of Irish agri-food exports has increased by over 61%..